-Board meetings are not public meetings – rather, they are meetings held in public.
+Board meetings are not public meetings; they are meetings held in public.
 By law, board discussion and deliberation must be conducted in public, except for certain specific matters, such as personnel, union negotiations, security, purchase of property, student disciplinary cases, and litigation, which may be discussed in closed sessions.
 However, all official board action -voting- must be taken in public.

 When does the District 70 board meet?

 The District 70 board regularly meets at 6 p.m. on the fourth Monday night of each month.
-Locations may vary.
+Typically the board meets. the the Board Room at the Educational Resource Center, 1331 Lake St., Libertyville.
 Special board meetings may be called on an as-needed basis.
 The dates of board meetings are posted on the website, d70schools.org, under “Board.”

 May I speak at the board meeting?

 In District 70, Board of Education Policy 2:230, Public Participation at Board of Education Meetings and Petitions to the Board, there are specific times provided on the agenda when public comments are received.
 Guests may speak at those times specifically set aside for Public Comments.
 Groups attending board meetings are requested to appoint a spokesperson they want to address the board.
 The board president is responsible for recognizing guests for comments, maintaining calm and order during the meeting, and calling an end to comments when appropriate.

 No interviews may be conducted in the meeting room while the board is in session.
 If members of the press/audience want to conduct an interview, they may wait until the conclusion of the meeting, or conduct the interview in a hallway or another room.

 Will the board resolve my concern at this meeting?